Siddharth-Nama/StudentYogaJourney/README.md

 ## About the Developer

-This project was developed by [Siddharth Nama](https://www.linkedin.com/in/siddharth-nama/) as a learning initiative to dive into cross-platform mobile app development.
+This project was developed by [Siddharth Nama](https://www.linkedin.com/in/siddharth-nama/) as a learning initiative to dive into web development.

 ## License